peec/next-starter-prisma-next-auth/README.md

-## Nextjs starter with next-auth 5 and authentication and auhtorization
+## Nextjs SaaS starter with next-auth 5 and authentication and auhtorization for SaaS

 A basic setup with prisma, next-auth@5, nextjs 14.x for authentication and authorization.